Jack Gunston: Return to Hawthorn (2024–)

+In the 2025 season Gunston kicked a career-high 7 goals against North Melbourne in Round 16 in Launceston.
+It brought his total to 70 goals kicked at the venue, behind only Jarryd Roughead, Lance Franklin and Luke Breust..
+He was rewarded for his outstanding season, in which he finished third in the Coleman Medal with 65 goals, won his second All Australian blazer, and won his second Peter Crimmins Medal.

 Playing style

 Gunston has a reputation for being very accurate in kicking for goal from set shots, being frequently described as a "sharp-shooter".
-He is said to have a "very balanced, methodical set-shot routine", with a focus on a straight drop-ball.
-Towards the end of the 2013 season, it was reported that Gunston had the best conversion rate out of the top 50 goal-kickers in the competition, with 82.5 percent of his set shots from the past two seasons resulting in goals.
+He is said to have a "very balanced, methodical set-shot routine", with a focus on a straight drop.
+Towards the end of the 2013 season, it was reported that Gunston had the best conversion rate out of the top 50 goalkickers in the competition, with 82.5 percent of his set shots from the past two seasons resulting in goals.

 Statistics

-Updated to the end of the 2022 season.
+Updated to the end of 2025.